Ivan-1F/MCDReforgedPluginManager/README.md

 > Manage your mcdreforged plugins with ease

+MCDReforgedPluginManager (short for `mpm`) is a MCDReforged plugin manager based on [PluginCatalogue](https://github.com/MCDReforged/PluginCatalogue)

 MCDReforgedPluginManager fetch plugin metadata from [PluginCatalogue](https://github.com/MCDReforged/PluginCatalogue) and update automatically at regular intervals

 ## Features